Arterial roads in metropolitan Phoenix: Avondale Boulevard

-Avondale Boulevard is an north–south arterial road in the midwestern part of the Phoenix metropolitan area.
+Avondale Boulevard is a north–south arterial road in the midwestern part of the Phoenix metropolitan area.
 It begins at the eastern terminus of Jimmie Johnson Drive nearby the Phoenix Raceway in Avondale.
 It continues north through Avondale, and eventually passes the Interstate 10, and later West Point High School.
 It ends at Thomas Road, where it transitions into Garden Lakes Parkway.

 B

 Baseline Road

 Baseline Road is a significant east–west arterial road.
 This road is so named because it runs along the length of the primary baseline for Arizona as given under the Public Land Survey System.

 This line runs east–west from the "zero point" atop a hill near the confluence of the Gila and Salt rivers, on Avondale Boulevard (115th Avenue) at Baseline Road.
 This site is next to Phoenix Raceway.
 Avondale Boulevard is laid out atop the north–south base meridian, called the Gila and Salt River meridian.

 Due to natural obstructions, Baseline is not continuous.
 The longest continuous stretch of Baseline Road is approximately 43 mi.
 The road is located in Maricopa County and Pinal County.
 There is also a rural road named Baseline Road in southern La Paz County close to the Colorado River which is located near Arizona's baseline.

 Because of the grid plan used by cities in Arizona, the name for the road is applied for non-contiguous sections and is theoretically reserved for future east–west roads built at the same latitude.